 Related Reading: What to Know About Restraining Orders

 The division of property is a big part of the divorce process.
-The final judgment divides up the shared assets, awarding specific items to each party.
+The final judgment divides the shared assets and awards specific items to each party.

 This is all well and good, but what if your ex refuses to surrender the property in question?